If you do online shopping or have an online business of your own, you must have seen the Terms and Conditions.

 This is another common question I get – where to display Terms and Conditions on your website?

-You want to make sure your Terms and Conditions are easily found and accessible on your website for your readers or customers to review.
+You want to make sure your Terms and Conditions are easily found and accessible on your website for your readers or customers to review on the home page.

 First, create a page on your website in the footer section of your website.